POLICE CONTACT NUMBERS

 Neighbourhood Officer for our area: PC Rachel Gunn

 ||101, ext 77433961.|

 The following are extracts from bulletins that Community Beat Officers have sent us.
-Some are a bit old, but they may still contain good advice on safeguarding persons, vehicles, and property that is just as valid now as it was then.
+Some were compiled a few years ago, but we think it's a pretty safe bet that most of the advice they contain on safeguarding persons, vehicles, and property is just as valid now as when the bulletins were first released.

 Lock up — safe and sound